 I certify under the penalty of perjury that my social security number stated above is correct, that I am of legal age in my state of residence and I agree that the designation of the tax year for my contribution and my election to treat a contribution as a rollover (if applicable) are irrevocable.
-By signing this application, I hereby authorize and appoint U.S. Bank to act as Custodian of my account.
-I indemnify U.S. Bank when making distributions in accordance with my beneficiary designation on file or in accordance with the Custodial Account Agreement absent any such designation.
+By signing this application, I hereby authorize and appoint Huntington Bank to act as Custodian of my account.
+I indemnify Huntington Bank when making distributions in accordance with my beneficiary designation on file or in accordance with the Custodial Account Agreement absent any such designation.
 I acknowledge that I have received the IRA Disclosure Statement and IRA Custodial Account Agreement at least seven days prior to the date I signed this application.
 I have read both, which are incorporated in this application by reference, and I accept and agree to be bound by the terms and conditions contained in the IRA Custodial Account Agreement.
 I also certify that I have received and read the current Prospectus and understand that mutual fund shares are not obligations of or guaranteed by a bank, nor are they insured by the FDIC.

+IRA Owner's Signature Date Huntington Bank Date

-IRA Owner's SignatureDateComplete only if required by State LawIRA Owner's SignatureDateSpousal Consent: I am the spouse of the IRA Owner and I approve and consent to the naming of a beneficiary other than myself.
-I transmute (transfer) any community property interest I have in this IRA into the separate property of my spouse.U.S.
-BankDateU.S.
-Bank accepts this application and agrees to act as Custodian of the account.
-A confirmation will be sent to you regarding the above transaction(s) and will serve as notification of the Custodian's acceptance.Spouse's SignatureDate
+Huntington Bank accepts this application and agrees to act as Custodian of the account.
+A confirmation will be sent to you regarding the above transaction(s) and will serve as notification of the Custodian's acceptance.